Bundu (state)

-Bundu (also Bondu, Bondou and Boundou) was a state in West Africa existing from the late 17th century until it became a French protectorate dependent on the colony of Senegal.
-It lay between the Falémé River and the upper course of the Gambia River, that is between 13 and 15 N., and 12 and 13 W.
+Bundu (also Bondu, Bondou and Boundou) was a state in West Africa, existing from the late 17th century until it became a French protectorate dependent on the colony of Senegal.
+Its territory was located between the Falémé River and the upper course of the Gambia River, between 13 and 15 degrees north latitude, and 12 and 13 degrees west longitude.

 Description

 The country is an elevated plateau, with hills in the southern and central parts.
-These are generally unproductive, and covered with stunted wood; but the lower country is fertile, and finely clothed with the baobab, the tamarind and various valuable fruit-trees.
-Bondu is traversed by torrents, which flow rapidly during the rains but are empty in the dry season.
-The name 'Bundu' means 'well' in Pulaar.
+These are generally unproductive and covered with stunted wood, but the lower country is fertile and finely clothed with baobab, tamarind and various valuable fruit trees.
+Bondu is traversed by torrents which flow rapidly during the rains but are empty in the dry season.
+The name Bundu means "well" in Pulaar.

 History

 Early history

-Bundu in the 17th century was a sparsely populated part of the kingdom of Gajaaga inhabited mostly by Pulaar communities but with minorities of Jakhanke, Soninke and other peoples.
+Bundu in the 17th century was a sparsely populated part of the kingdom of Gajaaga, inhabited mostly by Pulaar communities, but with minorities of Jakhanke, Soninke and other peoples.

 Malick Sy

-In 1690, Fula Torodbe cleric Malick Sy came to the region from his home near Podor in the Futa Toro.
-He and his followers may have been fleeing persection in the aftermath of the Char Bouba war or simply seeking a place where Sy could enforce his interpretation of sharia law.
-The tunka of Gajaaga gave Sy control first over one village and then a larger territory, the border of which Sy advantageously manipulated by cheating on a pact with the king.
-Bundu's growth that would set a precedent for later Fula jihads in West Africa.
+In 1690, Fula Torodbe cleric Malick Sy came to the region from his home near Podor in the Futa Toro region.
+He and his followers may have been fleeing persecution in the aftermath of the Char Bouba war or simply seeking a place where Sy could enforce his interpretation of sharia law.
+The tunka of Gajaaga gave Sy control first over one village and then a larger territory, the border of which Sy manipulated to his advantage by cheating on a pact with the king.
 Sy settled the lands with relatives from his native Futa Toro and Muslim immigrants from as far west as the Kingdom of Jolof and as far east as Nioro du Sahel.

 Under Sy, Bundu became a refuge for Muslims and Islamic scholars persecuted by traditional rulers in other kingdoms.
 It eventually expanded east, taking territory from Bambuk.
-Sy was killed in 1699 caught in an ambush by the army of Gajaaga.
+Bundu's growth set a precedent for later Fula jihads in West Africa.
+Sy was killed in 1699 when he was caught in an ambush by the army of Gajaaga.

 After Malick Sy

 Sy was succeeded by his son Bubu Malick Sy, who expanded the realm southwards at the expense of local Mandinka kingdoms.
-By 1716 Bundu was the most powerful state on the upper Senegal.
-When he in turn died between 1718 and 1727, an interregnum ensued that threatened both Sisibe (the descendants of Malick Sy) control over the state and the integrity of its central authority.
+By 1716, Bundu was the most powerful state on the upper Senegal.
+When he, in turn died between 1718 and 1727, an interregnum ensued that threatened both Sisibe's (the descendants of Malick Sy) control over the state and the integrity of its central authority.
 This was, however, restored by Bubu's son Maka Jiba between 1731 and 1735.

-From the 1720s to the 1760s Bundu suffered Moroccan and Moorish slave raids, as did the neighboring states of Gajaaga, Bambuk, and Futa Toro.
+From the 1720s to the 1760s, Bundu suffered Moroccan and Moorish slave raids, as did the neighboring states of Gajaaga, Bambuk, and Futa Toro.
 Maka Jiba died in 1764 and was succeeded by his son Amadi Gai, who adopted the title of almamy and introduced a legal system based on sharia.
-The division between the Bulibani and Koussan branches of the family, which would be the source of many succession disputes. originated at this time.
+The division between the Bulibani and Koussan branches of the family, which would be the source of many succession disputes, originated at this time.